Terry Kirkman

-Terry Robert Kirkman (December 12, 1939 – September 23, 2023) was an American singer and songwriter best known as a vocalist for the pop group The Association and the writer of several of the band's hit songs such as "Cherish", "Everything That Touches You", and "Six Man Band".
-As a member of The Association, he was inducted into the Vocal Group Hall of Fame in 2003.
+Terry Robert Kirkman (December 12, 1939 – September 23, 2023) was an American singer, songwriter, and musician best known as a vocalist and multi-instrumentalist for the pop group the Association.
+He composed several of the band's hit songs, including "Cherish", "Everything That Touches You", and "Six Man Band".
+As a member of the Association, he was inducted into the Vocal Group Hall of Fame in 2003.

 Early life

 Terry Robert Kirkman was born in Salina, Kansas, on December 12, 1939, and was raised in Chino, California.
 His parents both had a musical background.
 His father Gordon had performed in bands as a soprano saxophone player and singer, and his mother Lois played the organ and piano at church and in silent film theaters.
 He first learned how to play brass instruments as a child, during the Second World War.
 After graduating from Chino High School in 1957, he attended Chaffey College as a music major.
 He met Frank Zappa in college and they performed together at local coffeehouses from 1959 to 1961.